electronstudio/pygame-zero-book/chapters/overview.md

 ## Keywords

 Every computer language has a number of *keywords* that you will need to learn along with their meanings.
 Fortunately they look like English words and there are only a few of them in Python.
+You could tick them off as you meet them.

 | False | None | True | and | as | assert | async | await |
 | break | class | continue |  def | del | elif | else | except |